wildtruc/zenvidia/README.md

 ##Issues

  - Don't use install.sh for now, it need an deep update before.
  - Can't use nvidia-installer to install the driver and nvidia-installer send ERROR messsage.
+This is nvidia-drm fault.
 The script use its work-arround to solve that issue (prime/bumblebee issue only ?).
  - Because of the driver and libs custom install dirs nvidia-installer send WARNINGS when installing libs.
 Don't take care of it.
+Nvidia-isntaller like to complain anyway.
- - OpenCL file in /etc is not update correctly, will be fix soon.
+ - There a very anoying issue with libnvidia-wfb.so over Bumblebee and Prime.
+The script work arround and replace it by the system default libwfb.so, waiting for Nvidia© DEVs to fix this issue, but I don't thing they really care.
- -
+  The big matter with this issue is the window manager use it constantly, so there are troubles in desktop behaviour, particulary in game fullscreen mode activation or FPS.
+Well it sucks...

 ##TODO